threema-ch/threema-web/.github/ISSUE_TEMPLATE/support_request.md

 ---

-Note: Do NOT file support requests as issues on Github!
+Do NOT file support requests as issues on Github!
 Instead, use the support form at https://threema.ch/support or send a Threema message to the contact *SUPPORT.